Knowledge is Power: Start By Understanding Why You Have Dry Hair

 It’s easy to get discouraged when you have dry hair and to just let it go.
 But as dry hair gets longer, loses its shape and develops flyaways, it spoils any attempt at fashion you try to make.
 So don’t give up!
 The best styling solution for dry hair is to get a good cut.
 Try having some layers cut in, adding bangs, getting some highlights, trimming your hair to shoulder-length -- whatever it takes to up the dry-hair styling ante.
 While at the salon, have your stylist recommend cleansing, conditioning and styling products specially formulated for your dry hair.

 20. Consider bangs for dry hair.

 Bangs are hot again, which is great for updating a blah hairstyle and trimming off dry sections.
 Bangs can be worn blunt or side swept, or paired with longer, straight hair.
-For dry hair, you’ll want to use a moisturizing gloss or leave-in nourishing crème to keep straight hair looking shiny.
+For dry hair, you’ll want to use a moisturising gloss or leave-in nourishing crème to keep straight hair looking shiny.
 If you opt for bangs, layer the rest of your dry hair because it creates a softer look and makes it easier to grow the bangs out when you want to change the look again.

 21. Here’s how to get dry hair to hang in long, lovely waves.

 Dry hair can often just limply hang over your shoulders.
 But if your hair is at least shoulder length, you too can achieve that piece-y, wavy look you crave.
 To get this style, you’ll need the right cut and the right product.
-Long layers that have been texturized are the key; you can’t get this look with one length of hair.
-If your dry hair is thick, you’ll want your stylist to thin it out by texturizing to create the body needed for this style.
+Long layers that have been textured are the key; you can’t get this look with one length of hair.
+If your dry hair is thick, you’ll want your stylist to thin it out by texturising to create the body needed for this style.
 Once the cut is in place, use a nourishing mousse or gel to add lift, and finish with a light hairspray to maintain hold.

 22. Here’s how to dry and style your dry hair with a round brush for body and volume.